Pfizer (PFE) Long-Term Debt Repayments (2016 - 2025)

 Pfizer (PFE) has disclosed Long-Term Debt Repayments for 17 consecutive years, with $3.0 billion as the latest value for Q4 2025.

-- Long-Term Debt Repayments was $3.0 billion for Q4 2025 at Pfizer, down from $3.8 billion in the prior quarter.
+- Long-Term Debt Repayments for Q4 2025 was $3.0 billion at Pfizer, down from $3.8 billion in the prior quarter.

-- In the past five years, Long-Term Debt Repayments ranged from a high of $3.8 billion in Q2 2025 to a low of $269.0 million in Q2 2023.
+- The five-year high for Long-Term Debt Repayments was $3.8 billion in Q2 2025, with the low at $269.0 million in Q2 2023.

-- Peak YoY movement for Long-Term Debt Repayments: crashed 83.28% in 2023, then skyrocketed 364.68% in 2024.
+- The sharpest move saw Long-Term Debt Repayments plummeted 83.28% in 2023, then surged 364.68% in 2024.

-- Pfizer's Long-Term Debt Repayments stood at $1.0 billion in 2021, then soared by 60.74% to $1.6 billion in 2022, then dropped by 19.2% to $1.3 billion in 2023, then dropped by 23.08% to $1.0 billion in 2024, then soared by 200.7% to $3.0 billion in 2025.
+- Over 5 years, Long-Term Debt Repayments stood at $1.0 billion in 2021, then skyrocketed by 60.74% to $1.6 billion in 2022, then decreased by 19.2% to $1.3 billion in 2023, then skyrocketed by 73.08% to $2.2 billion in 2024, then surged by 33.64% to $3.0 billion in 2025.